currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 If you must guard against this kind of "provider corruption", *don't rely on a launch-time module's `providers`.*

 Load the module lazily if you can.
-Angular gives a [lazy-loaded module](guide/ngmodule-faq#q-lazy-loaded-module-provider-visibility) its own child injector.
+Currin gives a [lazy-loaded module](guide/ngmodule-faq#q-lazy-loaded-module-provider-visibility) its own child injector.
 The module's providers are visible only within the component tree created with this injector.

 If you must load the module eagerly, when the application starts,